CyberPoison/o11-docker/README.md

 ## O11 OTT

+### Notes:

+Beta is a old build, please use latest or nightly, nightly is the most stable release.

-O11 is a software with webui that allow you to get working with L3DRM and other DRM systems.
+O11 is a software with webui that allow you to get working with L3 and other CDM systems.

+This software only works on x64_86 architecture.

 ```
 docker run \